 Two working days immediately around the birth of a child and three days out of Parental leave (since 1 January 2015).

-• The two days are paid by the employer at 100 per cent of earnings, with no ceiling on payments; the three days are unpaid leave.
+Paid by the employer at 100 per cent of earnings, with no ceiling on payments; the three days are unpaid leave.
+From 1 January 2019, all 5 days will be paid leave.

 Flexibility